Child safety seat: Convertible seats

 Convertible seats can be used throughout many stages.
 Many convertible seats will transition from a rear-facing seat, to a forward-facing seat, and some then can be used as a booster seat.
 Many convertible seats allow for 2.3–18 kg rear-facing, allowing children to be in the safer rear-facing position up to a weight of 18 kg.

 Convertible safety seats can be installed as either rear-facing or forward-facing.
 There is a large selection available to choose from and weight limits, height limits, and extra features vary from seat to seat and by manufacturer.
 Seats with a 5-point harness are considered safer than those with an overhead shield.

-Convertibles aren't considered the best choice for a newborn because the bottom harness slots are often above the shoulders of most newborns.
+Convertibles are not considered the best choice for a newborn because the bottom harness slots are often above the shoulders of most newborns.
 A seat with low bottom harness slots can be used if it is desired to use a convertible from birth.

 Rear-facing weight limits range from 9 to 23 kg depending on the manufacturer and country of origin.
 Forward-facing limits range from 9 to 40 kg depending on the seat model and the manufacturer and country of origin.